I, the Supreme: Historical context

-After declaring independence from colonial Spain in May 1811, land-locked Paraguay established itself as the first Republic of South America.
-Dr. Francia was elected by the junta (or congress) to office and he established himself as dictator for life, until his death in 1840.
+After declaring independence from colonial Spain in May 1811, landlocked Paraguay established itself as the first Republic of South America.
+Dr. Francia was elected by the junta (or congress) to office, and he established himself as dictator for life, until his death in 1840.
 He ruled with a despotic populism in which the ideals he had drawn from the philosophers of the French Enlightenment were tempered by his aristocratic insistence on absolute rule.
 As John T. Deiner explains, he "created an army in which all citizens were required to serve.
-He confiscated property from the upper classes and used the state's coercive power to direct the working of that land by the army."
+He confiscated property from the upper classes and used the state's coercive power to direct the working of that land by the army".
 He also isolated the country from the outside world, restricting foreign trade and mobility.
 Political opposition was not tolerated.

 Francia's rule was the beginning of a long line of dictators, including Carlos Antonio López (who was president of Paraguay with dictatorial powers from 1844 to 1862) and López's son, Francisco Solano López (who ruled between 1862 and 1870).
-It was Solano López who unwisely initiated the Paraguayan War (1864–70), which crippled Paraguay, reduced its population by half, and forced many others into exile, creating a Paraguay that Roa Bastos described as "the land without men of the men without land."
+It was Solano López who unwisely initiated the Paraguayan War (1864–70), which crippled Paraguay, reduced its population by half, and forced many others into exile, creating a Paraguay that Roa Bastos described as "the land without men of the men without land".

-In the twentieth-century, Paraguay was dominated by the dictatorial figure of Alfredo Stroessner, who ruled the country for thirty-five years (from 1954 to 1989) and was in power at the time at which Roa Bastos was writing I the Supreme.
+In the twentieth century, Paraguay was dominated by the dictatorial figure of Alfredo Stroessner who ruled the country for thirty-five years (from 1954 to 1989) and was in power at the time at which Roa Bastos was writing I, the Supreme.
 Roa Bastos's novel can be perceived as in part a thinly disguised attack on Stroessner, who ruled Paraguay even longer than Francia.
 He came to power after the 1947 Civil War, which had destroyed all parties of the centre and the left and drove more than a third of Paraguay's population into exile.
 He assumed presidency after a series of coups in 1954.
 He gained complete control of the military, eliminated potential rivals, and closely monitored and participated in allocations of national resources.
-As Deiner argues, "The novel’s El Supremo (Francia) and Stroessner in the twentieth century used similar methods for dominating national politics.
+As Deiner argues, "[T]he novel's El Supremo (Francia) and Stroessner in the twentieth century used similar methods for dominating national politics.
 Neither tolerated effective opposition.
 Both rulers were extremely suspicious of any potential opponents, quickly acting to imprison and torture anyone suspected.
 Both were ruthless in their intolerance of dissent."
-As Rowe and Whitfield describe Stroessner's rule, "he inherited all Francia's despotism, but none of his populism [...] he rule[d] over a country where human and civil rights are honored only in their breach."
+As Rowe and Whitfield describe Stroessner's rule, "he inherited all Francia's despotism, but none of his populism [...] he rule[d] over a country where human and civil rights are honored only in their breach".